History of Antonio Banderas in Timeline

 In 2002, Antonio Banderas and Melanie Griffith received the Stella Adler Angel Award for their extensive philanthropy.

 In 2003, Antonio Banderas received a Tony Award nomination for Best Actor in a Musical for his performance in the Broadway musical production of 'Nine'.
-That year, however, he did win the Drama Desk Award for Outstanding Actor in a Musical for his performance in Nine.
+He won the Drama Desk Award for Outstanding Actor in a Musical for the same performance that year.

 In 2004, Antonio Banderas received a Primetime Emmy Award nomination for his work on the television project 'And Starring Pancho Villa as Himself'.

-In 2006, Antonio Banderas described himself as an agnostic in an interview with People magazine.
+In 2006, Antonio Banderas described himself as an agnostic in an interview with People magazine, expressing his preference for taking life with a sense of humor and teaching his children to be open-minded.

-2007: Launch of Antonio for Men and Blue Seduction for Men
+2007: Blue Seduction for Men and Antonio for Men

-In 2007, Antonio Banderas performed a voice-over for an animated bee in television commercials for Nasonex, an allergy medication, and was seen in the Christmas advertising campaign for Marks & Spencer, a British retailer.
+In 2007, Antonio Banderas performed a voice-over for an animated bee in television commercials for Nasonex, an allergy medication, in the United States.
+He was also featured in the Christmas advertising campaign for Marks & Spencer, a British retailer.

 In 2009, Antonio Banderas underwent surgery for a benign tumor in his back.

-May 2010: Receiving honorary doctorate from the University of Málaga
+May 2010: Honorary Doctorate from the University of Málaga

 In May 2010, Antonio Banderas received an honorary doctorate from the University of Málaga.

-In 2010, Antonio Banderas acted in the Woody Allen-directed comedy-drama 'You Will Meet a Tall Dark Stranger', starring Anthony Hopkins, Josh Brolin, and Naomi Watts.
+In 2010, Antonio Banderas starred in the Woody Allen-directed comedy-drama 'You Will Meet a Tall Dark Stranger', alongside Anthony Hopkins, Josh Brolin, and Naomi Watts.
 The film premiered at the Cannes Film Festival and received mixed reviews.

 In 2011, Antonio Banderas acted in Steven Soderbergh's action thriller 'Haywire'.

-In 2012, Banderas acted in Jonathan Dayton and Valerie Faris' romance fantasy 'Ruby Sparks'.
+In 2012, Antonio Banderas acted in Jonathan Dayton and Valerie Faris' romance fantasy 'Ruby Sparks'.

-In 2013, Banderas took a small role in Almodóvar's comedy 'I'm So Excited!'.
+In 2013, Antonio Banderas had a small role in Almodóvar's comedy 'I'm So Excited!'.

-In June 2014, Antonio Banderas and Melanie Griffith announced they were divorcing due to "irreconcilable differences."
+In June 2014, Antonio Banderas and Melanie Griffith announced they were divorcing "in a loving and friendly manner" due to "irreconcilable differences."

 In August 2015, Antonio Banderas enrolled in a fashion-design course at Central Saint Martins.